yamin-shihab/study-notes/grade-8/science.md

         + The magnification of a microscope is controlled by the selected objective lens.
 The total magnification is measured by multiplying all the lenses magnifications.
     + The field of view of a microscope is how wide the view is. (smaller FOV means higher magnification)
 + Unicellular organisms are made up of one cell, while multicellular organisms are made of many.
-+ Cells are made up of different organelles, which are like organs, but small enough for cells.
++ Different organelles make up a cell, which are like organs, but small enough for cells.
     + The cell membrane surrounds and protects the contents of the cell and controls what goes in and out.
     + The cytoplasm is like a jelly that holds all the organelles inside the cell.
     + The nucleus controls the activities of the cell.
 It also contains the genetic material of the cell.